mesosphere/dcos-docs-site/pages/services/beta-zookeeper/2.1.1-3.4.11-beta/install/index.md

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-commons -->

 The default DC/OS Apache Zookeeper Service installation provides reasonable defaults for trying out the service, but may not be sufficient for production use.
-You may require a different configuration depending on the context of the deployment.
+You may require a different configuration depending on the context of your deployment.

 ## Prerequisites